Alwen Reservoir, near Denbigh

 The monument is the highest point in Clocaenog Forest and there are views across the Vale of Clwyd.

 Lord Bagot erected the monument in 1830 to commemorate the planting of a conifer forest.

-The trail is waymarked and starts from the information panel on the other side of the road to the parking area.
+The starts from the information panel on the other side of the road to the parking area.

 The walk starts in shady woodland and makes its way to open moorland before the short but steep climb to the Pincyn Llys monument.